Loss re-scaling VQA: Revisiting the LanguagePrior Problem from a Class-imbalance View: Losses and Partial Derivatives

 \begin{IEEEbiography}[{ }]{Yangyang Guo} is currently pursuing the Ph.D. degree with the School of Computer Science and Technology, Shandong University.
 He will work as a research fellow with the National University of Singapore.
 He has published several papers in top conferences and journals such as ACM MM, IEEE TKDE.
 He has served as a Regular Reviewer for journals, including IEEE TMM, IEEE TKDE, ACM ToMM.

-\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Liqiang Nie} received the B.Eng. degree from Xi’an Jiaotong University and the Ph.D. degree from the National University of Singapore (NUS).
-After Ph.D., he continued his research in NUS as a Research Fellow for more than three years.
-He is currently a professor with the School of Computer Science and Technology, Shandong University.
-Meanwhile, he is the Adjunct Dean with the Shandong AI Institute.
+\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Liqiang Nie} is currently a professor with Shandong University.
+He received his B.Eng. and Ph.D. degree from Xi'an Jiaotong University and National University of Singapore (NUS), respectively.
+After PhD, Dr. Nie continued his research in NUS as a research follow for three years.
 His research interests lie primarily in multimedia computing and information retrieval.
-He has published around 100 papers in the top conferences or journals, with more than 10,000 Google Scholar citations.
-He was granted several awards like SIGIR and ACM MM best paper nomination award, ACM SIGMM Rising Star, DAMO Academy Young Fellow, AI 2000 the most influential scholar in artificial intelligence and MIT TR35 China.
-He is an AE of IEEE TKDE, TMM, ACM ToMM and Information Science.
-He serves as a PC Chair of ICIMCS 2017, PCM 2018, ChinaMM 2020 and an Area Chair of ACM MM 2018-2021.
+Dr. Nie has co-/authored more than 200 papers and 4 books, received more than 12,000 Google Scholar citations.
+He is an AE of IEEE TKDE, IEEE TMM, ACM ToMM, and Information Science.
+Meanwhile, he is an area chair of ACM MM 2018-2021.
+He has received many awards, like ACM MM and SIGIR best paper honorable mention in 2019, SIGMM rising star in 2020, TR35 China 2020, DAMO Academy Young Fellow in 2020, and SIGIR best student paper in 2021.

 \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhiyong Cheng} received the M.S. degree from Xi’an Jiaotong University in 2010 the Ph.D. degree in computer science from Singapore Management University in 2016.
 He was a Research Fellow with the National University of Singapore.
 He is currently a Professor with the Shandong Artificial Intelligence Institute, Shandong Academy of Sciences, Qilu University of Technology.
 His research interests mainly focus on large-scale multimedia content analysis and retrieval.
 He has served as a Regular Reviewer for journals, including TIP, TKDE and TMM. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Qi Tian} received the BE degree in electronic engineering from Tsinghua University and the Ph.D. degree in ECE from the University of Illinois at Urbana-Champaign (UIUC), USA.
 He is a chief scientist of computer vision in the Huawei Noah’s Ark Laboratory, a full professor with the Department of Computer Science, The University of Texas at San Antonio (UTSA), a Changjiang Chaired professor of the Ministry of Education, an Overseas Outstanding Youth, an Overseas Expert by the Chinese Academy of Sciences, and an IEEE fellow.
 He was also a visiting chaired professor with the Center for Neural and Cognitive Computation, Tsinghua University, and a lead researcher with the Media Computing Group at Microsoft Research Asia (MSRA). \end{IEEEbiography}